 City councillors argued that renters in the neighborhood were already secure since 50% of private apartments are owned by traditional Benevolent Societies.
 According to the councillors, the benevolent societies would not evict their tenants or cash-in on the transformed property market of the Downtown Eastside.
 The message was that renters would be safe – or at least half of them.
 Yet recent developments at the Asia Hotel point sharply in the opposite direction.
 After assessing new land values, the Mah Society (owner of the Asia Hotel) is planning to evict its tenants this summer.
 Evictions at the Asia Hotel and elsewhere are a direct consequence of Vision’s strategy for “state-led revitalization,” identified by Jeff Derksen and Neil Smith as the vanguard mode of contemporary urban gentrification.
 One block over from the Asia hotel is “The Keefer,” a renovated boutique hotel where rooms cost $700 per night.
 According to Canadian Architect, “The entire project would not have been possible were it not for financial incentives offered by the City of Vancouver.
 A 10-year property tax exemption.”
 Down the street from Asia hotel is Bob Rennie’s new head office for Rennie Marketing Systems, also funded by fee exemptions and heritage incentives from city hall.

 This month the city approved a 10-storey condo at 189 Keefer, on the north-west corner of Main and Keefer.
 The project will not include social or affordable housing and is the second proposal to come forward in the context of the height review.
 Across the street on Keefer, and next to “The Keefer” boutique hotel, is a rezoning proposal for a 17-storey condo tower.
 These projects will all have a direct effect on low-income renters and immigrant residents, and yet again the city is indifferent – despite claiming to care about housing and homelessness.
 To quote Ivan Drury of the Downtown Eastside Neighbourhood Council, “It’s clear that the city’s vision is for a Chinatown without low-income people.”
-If a report like PIVOT’s for Mount Pleasant were conducted for Chinatown, it would yield the same bleak results.
+If a report like PIVOT’s for Mount Pleasant were conducted for Chinatown, it would convey the same bleak results.
 According to the report, most condo buyers in North Mount Pleasant (a few blocks from Chinatown) have moved east because they could not afford to be homeowners in their parents’ neighborhood.
 Unless there is a sudden change of direction, the fate of Chinatown is sealed as a gentrified – and therefore white – neighborhood.

 From Eviction to Expulsion: City-state and Nation-state